 Caboo really is genius when it comes to sourcing fabrics – both their Cotton Blend and Organic Cotton carriers offer a lovely level of support and stretch, without being too thick or hot to wear.
 The ‘Lite’ version has slightly less fabric so is even lighter to wear; but as the fabric pieces are narrower than the regular Caboo versions, they tend to be outgrown once your baby is around 3months+.

 Quick and Easy to Use

-For most people the Caboo is simple to learn and feels quick and easy to get on.
+For most people, the Close Caboo is simple to learn and feels quick and easy to get on.
 For the best support for you and your baby, the key is getting the whole thing tight enough to hold your baby snugly against your chest.

 Great for Supporting Breastfeeding

 The Close Caboo is also very simple to adjust to use as a breastfeeding aid – without needing to take off the sling you can reposition your baby into a reclined feeding position, using the rings to loosen the fabric appropriately.